1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 3.md

 4. Juan Peron
 5. Descamisados
  - Spanish word of shirtless ones, who cań afford new clothing
- - Used by Eva Perón to refer to the poo
+ - Used by Eva Perón to refer to the poor
 7. Caudillo
 8. Getúlio Vargas
 9. Estado Novo